Mschmidt19/bank_tech_test/README.md

 Overall, I wanted this program to function properly so I kept edge cases in mind.
 I began checking for incorrect inputs that could cause problems almost immediately, but it wasn't until much later that I added a final check for too many decimal places (which could cause discrepancies between bank balance and printed statements if gone unchecked).

 ## Possible areas to improve
 The biggest area that may need to be changed is the formatting of terminal outputs.
 I decided from the start to format the account statement to increase readability, though it may have been the wrong decision as It was not explicitly asked for.
 I did ensure that the column widths can expand to hold very large data, though I still don't know if it was the correct choice.
-Unfortunately, this does cause two offenses on rubocop, though I'm not positive that removing the formatting will correct the offenses.
+Unfortunately, formatting the terminal output does cause three offenses on rubocop.
 Secondly, there are still places that my code repeats itself.
 Specifically the specs for deposit and withdrawal on account are extremely similar.
 I'm not exactly sure how to clear this up, as they are inherently very similar.
+Finally, it was difficult to test for all possible inputs.
+For instance, if a user inputs 'deposit(100,000)' it will give an error stating wrong number of arguments.
+I was unable to catch these errors and instead return a more helpful message.

 ## User stories
 ```